irqed/django-stupid-storage/README.md

 #Django Stupid Storage

 Django WebDAV storage written for a stupid infrastructure.
-Maybe it will be helpful for someone else.
+Maybe it will be useful for someone else.

 Since I've been using it for a big files mainly it uses RQ, but it's an option though.
+Note that files uploaded in the loop, so if you gonna upload to many servers (or big files) use queue.

 ## Requirements